Amazon S3: A Comprehensive Guide to Object Storage, Lifecycle Management, and Cost Optimization

 --region sa-east-1

-# Delete lifecycle configuration
+Delete a lifecycle configuration

 aws s3api delete-bucket-lifecycle \